 Abstract

-In the context of population genetics, microsatellite markers analyzed by capillary sequencing remain useful tools for quick genotyping and low-cost studies.
-This contrasts with the lack of a free application to analyze chromatograms for microsatellite genotyping that is designed for population geneticists.
+Microsatellite markers analyzed by capillary sequencing remain useful tools for rapid genotyping and low-cost studies.
+This contrasts with the lack of a free application to analyze chromatograms for microsatellite genotyping that is not restricted to human genotyping.
 To fill this gap, I have developed STRyper, a macOS application whose source code is published under the General Public License.
 STRyper only uses macOS libraries, making it very lightweight, responsive, and behaving like a modern application.
-Its three-pane window enables easy management, searching and viewing of chromatograms imported from .fsa and. hid files, the creation of size standards and of microsatellite marker panels (including bins).
-The application has unique features allowing DNA ladder and genotype correction by drag-and-drop, and the management of variations in electrophoretic conditions.
-STRyper is available at https://github.com/jeanlain/STRyper.
+Its three-pane window enables easy management and viewing of chromatograms imported from .fsa and .hid files, the creation of size standards and of microsatellite marker panels (including bins).
+STRyper features powerful search capabilities (with smart folders) and a modern graphical user interface allowing, among others, the edition of DNA ladders and of individual genotypes by drag-and-drop.
+It also introduces a new way to mitigate the effect of variations in electrophoretic conditions on estimated allele sizes.

 DOI